myneTEC/Bitcoin_Youtube/README.md

 switch into explain folder if you wanna get to the detailed explanation files shown in the youtube videos. if you wanna download them just can use the .zip file where all files are already archived together!

-(Note: new files will be added in regards to the channel development process)
+(Note: new files will be added in regards to the channel development process, there are about 121 basic core files uploaded accordingly)

 if you wanna browse actual development versions you have to visit the following github resource. i Just decided to educate on this older version cause its nearer to the last date Original coder: Satoshi Nakamoto took place in in it.
 Its his project after all and the core developers can be seen as his little helpers.
 Till today.